Azure-Samples/azure-search-rest-samples/projections/README.md

   - rest
 name: Create projections using REST - Postman
 description: |
-  Azure Cognitive Search supports the creation of a knowledge store to contain AI-generated content, inferred from image and text analysis over raw content files.
-Projections are the physical expressions of your data.
+  A knowledge store in Azure Cognitive Search contains AI-generated content, inferred from image and text analysis over your raw content.
+Projections are physical expressions of the data.
 In this collection, work with examples that create table, object, and file projections.
 products:
   - azure
   - azure-cognitive-search
-urlFragment: rest-knowledge-store-tutorial
+urlFragment: rest-api-knowledge-store-projections
 ---

 # Creating projections in Azure Cognitive Search using REST APIs and Postman

 ![Flask sample MIT license badge](https://img.shields.io/badge/license-MIT-green.svg)